What is TMS?

 - Workbench is also fully integrated with TMS, to record and transport the changes.

 Most of the Workbench changes (though, not all), are cross-client, i.e. changes will be reflected in all the system clients of the target system.
 Objects transported from the source system overwrite objects in the target system that has the same names.

 Clients and the type of Data in SAP System

 - Conceptually, client is a technical and organizational independent unit, that contains its own set of data (Master Data, Application/ Operational data, Customizing Data)

-- From Technical point of view, client is specified using 3-digit numeric ID, which also acts as the value for the table field 'MANDT', in case of client-specific jobs.
+- From the Technical point of view, a client is specified using 3-digit numeric ID, which also acts as the value for the table field ‘MANDT’, in the case of client-specific jobs.